geomagpy/MARTAS/README.md

 #### 10.4.2 Raspberry

-To build a upterm binary for ARM you have to download a new Go tool (at least Go 1.13+):
+To build a upterm binary for ARM you have to download a new Go tool (at least Go 1.13+).
+For 32bit systems you need to change "arm64.tar.gz" to "armv6l.tar.gz and use "GOARM=6":

         ####wget https://go.dev/dl/go1.21.5.linux-armv6l.tar.gz  # 1.25.3####
         ####sudo tar -C /usr/local -xzf go1.21.5.linux-armv6l.tar.gz ####